The Canidae Dog Food Review: Tested & Evaluated 2023

 Most pups love the taste of their Canidae food!
 Both the PURE Grain-free and whole-grain lines are popular among dogs of all ages.
 Even their weight-management options (with fewer carbs and fat) are well-received by most dogs.
 Plus, if you have a super picky eater at home, their wet food options are extra tasty.

-While Canidae has both “regular” and specialty dry dog food, most owners recognize them for their PURE Grain-free line.
+While Canidae has both “regular” and specialty dry dog food, most owners recognise them for their PURE Grain-free line.

-However, all Canidae products use wholesome, easily recognizable ingredients with animal protein and a healthy carb source.
-If your dog has food allergies or sensitivities, the limited ingredients of the Canidae PURE Dog Food line are a good option, especially in the case of pups that can’t eat common ingredients like poultry or peas.
+All Canidae products use wholesome, easily recognisable ingredients with animal protein and a healthy carb source.
+If your dog has food allergies or sensitivities like mine, the limited ingredients of the Canidae PURE Dog Food line are a good option, especially in the case of pups that can’t eat common ingredients like poultry or peas.

 Protein content 4/5

-Canidae Dog Food’s #1 ingredient in all their products is animal protein.
+Canidae dog food’s #1 ingredient in all their products is an animal protein.
 We really liked that in the PURE line most products have animal protein as the first two ingredients, usually from two different sources (i.e. Bison flavour has bison and lamb).
 Some items even have 3 different animal protein sources.

 Their PURE grain-free products have between 30% and 32% of protein, which is well above the AAFCO-recommended amount of 18% minimum .